EstebanFuentes1302/database-auto-test/README.md

 # Database Automatic Test Script
-Script that can be called by a .bat file for daily testing databases listed in a .csv file
+Script that can be called by a .bat file for daily testing databases listed in a .csv file.
+(Update) Now the script sends email with the not working databases, in this case using an API call.